Removal Of Wisdom Teeth Third Molar Removal

 Removal of the offending impacted tooth or teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.
 The most ideal time to remove third molars is when they are not fully developed thus reducing the surgical risks.
 Removal of impacted wisdom teeth generally should be performed prior to age 26 but can be safely and easily performed as early as age 10 when indicated.

 With an oral examination and radiographs Drs.
-Elias and Jun can evaluate the position of the wisdom teeth and predict if there may be present or future problems.
+Elias, Stephens and Jun can evaluate the position of the wisdom teeth and predict if there may be present or future problems.
 Many studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All out patient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-Elias and Jun have extensive training and experience allowing him to provide various types of anesthesia options and allows patients to select the best alternative for them.
+Elias, Stephens and Jun have extensive training and experience allowing him to provide various types of anesthesia options and allows patients to select the best alternative for them.
 These services are provided in an environment of optimum safety, utilizing modern monitoring equipment and certified staff experienced in all anesthesia techniques.
 In addition, The Pacific Coast Center for Oral, Facial and Cosmetic Surgery also has a fully equipped full size operating suite in the event that Drs.
-Elias or Jun feels your procedure is best managed in such an environment with a separate anesthesia provider.
+Elias, Stephens or Jun feels your procedure is best managed in such an environment with a separate anesthesia provider.